ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 **Simulating data with additional noise**

 We'll simulate data assuming that the underlying mechanism driving the variation over time is a GP but that there's also additional random variation in the data too.
-In this case we'll need one more parameter to describe the random variation, we'll call this $\sigma_y$.
+In this case we'll need one more parameter to describe the random variation, we'll call this &sigma;<sub>y</sub>.

 ```{r}
 set.seed(28061989)